gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Only when Gas comes over.
 That man…"
 She shook her head in mock despair.

+"He's pretty sweet on you," Noxy observed.

+"Oh really?"
+Granna Fee raised her eyebrows.
+"I hadn't noticed."

 They sipped their chai and put their cups down in unison, as they had countless times since Indy had become reeve and Noxy had started spending more time with her granna than with her mother.
-"So what *do* you think happened?"
+"So what do you think happened?"
 Noxy asked, hoping Granna Fee couldn't hear her heart thumping.

 The old woman shook her head.